juju/docs/src/en/commands.md

    **Summary:**

-   restore from a backup archive to a new controller
+   Restore from a backup archive to a new controller.

    **Options:**

    _-b  (= false)_

-   bootstrap a new state machine
+   Bootstrap a new state machine

    _--constraints  (= )_